frederikmartin/logwarts/README.md

 logwarts query "SELECT * FROM alb_logs LIMIT 10;"
 ```

-This command retrieves the first 10 rows from the ALB log table associated with the active session `my_session1`.
+This command retrieves the first 10 rows from the ALB log table associated with the active session `my_session`.

 ### Examples